Nonsingular Cosmology from an Interacting Vacuum: Final Remarks

 In this paper we have considered FLRW cosmological models in which the vacuum energy interacts with a perfect fluid.
 We have considered both linear and non-linear couplings leading to an energy transfer between the two components.
 In particular we have investigated the existence of nonsingular solutions.

-In the first case, the energy transfer is given by a linear combination of the vacuum and fluid energy densities.
+In our first example, the energy transfer is given by a linear combination of the vacuum and fluid energy densities.
 In this linear case we integrate the coupled conservation equations obtaining the general solution for the energy densities of the matter and vacuum components.
 Substituting these into the Friedmann equation leads to a nonsingular evolution of the universe for some regions in parameter space.
 This can occur even for spatially flat or hyperbolic cosmologies with pressureless matter, for example, which is perhaps unexpected since the non-interacting vacuum plus matter, with equation of state $w\geq0$, would not exhibit non-singular behaviour.
 However the interaction can give rise to a term in the vacuum energy which, even if $V\to V_\Lambda>0$ at late times, for a sufficiently large coupling parameter, $\xi>1+w$, can act like a negative energy density with sufficiently stiff equation of state to produce an infinite barrier in the potential, $U(a)$ in Eq.~\eqref{eqa13}, at small values of the scale factor and thus generate a bounce.
-It is interesting to point out that if the interaction term is sufficiently stiff the barrier and the bounce would persist in the presence of an additional non-interacting component.
+It is interesting to point out that if the interaction term is sufficiently stiff, the barrier and the bounce would persist in the presence of an additional non-interacting component.
+For example, including radiation, $\rho_R\propto a^{-4}$, it is clear from \eqref{eqa05} that the interaction between pressureless matter and the vacuum can lead to a bounce for $\xi>4/3$.

+Such a large dimensionless coupling between the matter and vacuum at early times can violate observational bounds on the allowed coupling at late times in simple linear interaction models.
+In Ref.~\cite{Martinelli:2019dau}, for example, a linear interaction with $\sigma=0$ and $V_\Lambda=0$ in Eq.~(\ref{eqm111}) is studied giving bounds on $|\xi|<0.06$ at 95\%~c.l.
+One might expect this bound to be relaxed in the more general cases with non-zero $\sigma$ and/or $V_\Lambda$, but it is important to realise that this observational bound comes from data at low redshifts and hence low energies.
+Studies have shown that in the same model there is no bound from observational data on the value of the coupling at high redshifts, $z>2.5$~\cite{Salvatelli:2014zta,Martinelli:2019dau,Hogg:2020rdp}.
+This motivates us to look at interactions beyond the simplest linear case, in which case the effective coupling may differ between high and low energies.

-In the second case, the energy transfer contains the product of the vacuum and fluid energy densities.
-In this case, we can obtain a first integral of the conservation equations, enabling us to investigate the existence of nonsingular cosmologies.
+In our second example, the energy transfer includes the product of the vacuum and fluid energy densities.
+In this nonlinear case, we can obtain a first integral of the conservation equations, enabling us to investigate the existence of nonsingular cosmologies.
 Again, for some range of parameter values we find nonsingular solutions.

 In both cases conditions for the existence of a bounce give the same topology in the $(a,H)$ phase space, leading to a qualitatively similar behaviour as illustrated by Figures~\ref{fig2} and \ref{fig10}.
 The phase space shows the existence of nonsingular orbits with two accelerated phases, separated by a smooth transition corresponding to a decelerated expansion.
 Although we have focussed on the example of a single pressureless matter fluid interacting with the vacuum, we expect to see similar non-singular behaviour for sufficiently strong coupling in the presence of other components, notably radiation which must dominate the cosmic expansion at high energies, e.g., during primordial nucleosynthesis.